How to Introduce Your New Puppy to Your Dog!

 3. Use training routines to your advantage as a way to help reduce any nerves and tension!
 Keeping them engaged in performing tasks versus just letting them loose in the yard and watching what happens, can help you maintain a calm and controlled experience.
 A new puppy might not know any commands just yet but your older pup can help show them how it’s done.
 Ask for a Sit, Stay, and Come, while letting your new puppy watch or play nearby.

-4. Extra love is not necessary!
+4. Extra love is NOT necessary!
 Your instinct may be to dote on your older pup so they don’t feel left out.
 Instead, just keep things to their regularly scheduled routine.
 This is far more effective at helping your pup understand nothing has changed with the addition of a new puppy and helps them feel more comfortable.

 6. Only let your pups engage together during specific times.
-Set controlled playtime instead of letting them be with each other all the time which can lead to over-stimulation or encourage your pups to develop what is called “pack mentality” (your pups will only want to interact with each other and start feeding off each other's behaviors).
+Set controlled playtime instead of letting them be with each other all the time which can lead to over-stimulation or encourage your pups to develop what is called “pack mentality” (where your pups will only want to interact with each other and start feeding off each other's behaviors).
 In that situation, you might even notice your older pup starts to not listen as they did before.
 Once your pups have interacted, give them time to decompress and settle separately in their designated crate or just in a separate space in the room.

 Pro tip: Two pups, two people!
 On the day of their introduction, enlist the help of a family member or close friend to help oversee the pups, handle their leash, and assist in activities like puppy training.
+This can take a lot of pressure of you, and make the whole greeting experience go much smoother.

-Of course, there are some watch-outs to look out for when introducing your puppy to the family dog.
+Of course, there are some watch-outs to look out for when introducing your puppy to your family dog.
 Puppies are still getting a handle on their surroundings and their energy.
 Older pups have learned the ropes of being part of the family, have their own established routines and might have mellowed out of the high puppy energy.
 Keep these points in mind when your pups are meeting for the first time so you know when your pups might need a little break.

 Is Your Puppy Getting Overly Excited?